netomantonio/matrix-protocol/Ontology_MEF_Support.md

 ## 🔖 1.
 Domains (`domain_of_influence` and `id`)

-List of valid semantic domains representing the main areas of conceptual influence:
+**Reference vocabulary (non-exhaustive)** of semantic domains representing common areas of conceptual influence:

+**🚨 Important**: This is a **starter set/reference list**, not a closed taxonomy.
+Organizations can:
+- Use these domains as a foundation
+- Add specific domains from their reality
+- Modify or remove as needed
+- Define their own hierarchies in CSH

+**🏛️ CSH is the definitive source**: Active domains are those defined in the organizational Semantic Hierarchy Catalog.

 ```yaml
 domains: